 The Construction Management Master's degree requires 31 semester hours.
 Prior to progressing to advanced skills courses, all applicants are required to take the fundamental courses (Estimating, Scheduling, and Contract Administration) unless they test out of them.
 Career-change students must consult with the Director of the CM Program to develop a customized study plan.
 The program is designed for both working professionals and full-time students.
 Therefore, courses are offered online.

 Applicants must have a bachelor's degree in Construction, Architecture, Civil Engineering or related fields.
 Experienced professionals without a related degree may be required to take additional leveling courses.
-For unconditional admission, all applicants must have at least three years of construction industry experience are particularly encouraged to apply.
+Applicants with more than three years of construction industry experience are particularly encouraged to apply.
 Graduate Record Examination (GRE) is required for all applicants, and score may not be more than 5 years old.
 Applicants who completed their undergraduate degrees in a non-English speaking country must take a Test of English as a Foreign Language (TOEFL).
 A TOFEL score of 550 is required (equivalent to 213 computerized test, or 79 on the iBT).
 The TOEFL score may not be more than 2 years old.
 For more information, visit Graduate Catalog Online.

 - An online application

 - Two official transcripts of the applicant’s Bachelor Degree

 - Two official transcripts of coursework completed after the Bachelor Degree (if any)